 People facing difficulties in their financial lives may simply not know where to start to rectify their situation.
 Accumulating debt can be a slippery slope and happen before you even have a chance to grasp what is happening.

 Most people can decrease their debt ratio to a more favourable figure below the recommended 36 percent with a couple different approaches.
 For starters, making more money may seem easier said than done, but there are some simple ways to try.
 Many people can ask for a raise at work if their performance is solid and if the company is in a position to provide raises to valuable employees.
 Consider obtaining a second job that allows for part-time hours, or do some overtime work to accumulate greater wages.
-However, you must be mindful of the additional tax which may be owing due to a second job.
+However, you must be mindful of the additional tax which may be owed due to a second job.
 You also may consider starting your own business.
-Before doing so, we recommend you seek the advice on an accountant to assist in the management and legal aspect of operating an at-home business.
+Before doing so, we recommend you seek the advice of an accountant to assist in the management and legal aspect of operating an at-home business.
 Naturally, another solution to decreasing your debt-to-income ratio is by paying down your debt.
-Although you may have to temporarily increase the number to pay off the money you owe faster, which seems counterproductive in the short term, ultimately you will decrease this important ratio faster and more effectively by making more payments to your creditors.
+Although you may have to temporarily increase the number to pay off the money you owe faster, which seems counterproductive in the short term, ultimately, you will decrease this important ratio faster and more effectively by making more payments to your creditors.

 Licensed insolvency trustees like the professionals at D. & A. MacLeod offer helpful services to clients facing financial difficulties.
 If you have determined you have a high debt-to-income ratio and are struggling with how to proceed, a reputable financial advisor is a good place to start for assistance.

 Credit counselling involves reviewing your personal finances to help you overcome your debt and make improvements to your money management.
 We can provide useful services such as budgeting, adjusting lifestyle habits, and setting financial goals, as well as present debt solution options to arrange with creditors on your behalf and with your permission.